 Takayama is delightful town in the heart of the Hida Mountains.
 Established in the 16th century as the castle town of the Kanamori family, Takayama is now famous throughout Japan for its beautifully preserved old-quarter, which has a series of streets lined with Edo style wooden buildings.
 The town also has many shrines and temples, giving rise to the title of ‘Little Kyoto’.
 This morning we explore Takayama’s old quarter, where you can wander around the shops and market stalls where you can wander around the shops and market stalls which sell everything from vegetables and pickles to craft, ceramics and tools.
 After there's a visit a sake distillery to sample the town’s famous and potent sake.

-The afternoon we take a trip into the countryside to see the fascinating Hida folk village where more than 30 houses from across the Hida region have been rebuilt on a hillside overlooking the town.
-You can opt to miss the Hida Village and enjoy free time in Takayama if you would prefer.
+This afternoon you can opt to see the fascinating Hida folk village where more than 30 houses from across the Hida region have been rebuilt on a hillside overlooking the town.
+Alternatively, enjoy free time in Takayama independently exploring.
 For dinner tonight we recommend sampling Takayama’s delicious Hida beef at one of the many restaurants or Beef Burger cafes.

 Overnight: Takayama | Breakfast

 Takayama – Tokyo.
 This morning we embark on the scenic Higashiyama walk (the Eastern Mountain Walk) which takes in a number of temples set into the hillside and offers wonderful views over the city.
 Later we take the train back down the mountains to Nagoya to catch the bullet train to Tokyo.

 Thursday.
 Our tour comes to an end today.
 Travel (unescorted) back to Narita International Airport on board the Narita Express train.

 Prices & Dates